erolsenol/vue-prisma-product-app/README.md

 ###

-<p align="left">run this command "docker-compose up" in the root folder of the project</p>
+<p align="left">Run this command "docker-compose up" in the root folder of the project</p>

 ###